direct-adv-interfaces/mocha-headless-chrome/README.md

 For usage of third-party reporter just include it's code to the page by **&lt;script>** tag and specify it's name in the **-r** parameter.

-Also special reporter named **"none""** is available which does not output anything.
+Also special reporter named **"none"** is available which does not output anything.
 This reporter will be useful when you want to process test result without output to console (for example, when saving data to a file).

 ## Programmatically usage